mreider/am/agilemarkdown-project/archive-everything-before-a-certain-date.md

 ## Comments

  @mreider "before that date" Should I compare "create date" or "modified date"?
 "Before" - do you mean strict less (<) or <= ?
+@falconandy let's use modified date and do <=

 ## Attachments